gbouras13/hybracter/docs/run.md

   --medaka_override               Use this if you do NOT want to use the
                                   --bacteria option with Medaka.
 Instead your
                                   specified --medakaModel will be used.
+  --extra_params_flye TEXT        Use this if want to add extra parameters to
+                                  Flye.
   --use-conda / --no-use-conda    Use conda for Snakemake rules  [default:
                                   use-conda]
   --conda-prefix PATH             Custom conda env directory